-If you’re building any kind of Web3 project involving digital assets or cryptocurrencies, you will need to figure out whether or not Know Your Customer (KYC) regulations apply to you.
+While blockchain technology often supports anonymity, if you’re building any kind of Web3 project involving digital assets, cryptocurrencies, or cryptocurrency exchanges, you will need to figure out whether or not Know Your Customer (KYC) regulations apply to you.
 However, for most people, KYC compliance is a bit of a mystery, and finding an answer as to how it applies to your project can be a challenge.
-So let’s clear up some of the mystery and help you decide whether you need to take KYC into consideration for your project.
+So let’s clear up some of the mystery and help you decide whether you need to take KYC measures into consideration for your project.

 Disclaimer: This is a general brief that is not specific to any specific national regulations.
 As such, it is purely meant for orientation purposes, and cannot be considered a comprehensive and definitive resource for ALL KYC regulations.
 It is intended to give laypeople and project builders and idea of where they stand in the legal landscape, NOT as a binding legal opinion aimed at lawyers or law firms.

 KYC regulations are a set of guidelines requiring companies to verify the identity of their customers.
-They are a component of broader Anti Money Laundering (AML) regulations intended to thwart money laundering activities and any suspicious trades.
-The scope of KYC can vary from simple collecting of names, surnames, and emails, to more complex implementations involving ID scans and verification.
+They are a component of broader Anti Money Laundering (AML) regulations intended to thwart money laundering activities, terrorism financing, financial crime, and suspicious trades.
+The scope of KYC processes can vary from simple collecting of names, surnames, and emails, to more complex implementations involving ID scans and verification.
 The specific required scope varies depending on a variety of factors and nation-level regulatory differences, and this article generally addresses KYC as a broad principle.

 Do I need to comply with KYC regulations?